1 Peter 1:11c

 1) the sufferings of Christ and

-Acts 1 tells about His suffering.
-It says in verse three, “to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.”
-His suffering came first.
+“to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.”

-Why does the Messiah suffer?
+Why would the Messiah suffer?
 How can the Messiah suffer and reign at the same time?
-This truth seemed like a paradox to them.
-If He is to suffer and die, how can He be crowned king?
+This seemed like a paradox to them.
+If he is to suffer and die, how can he be crowned king?
 Some invented another Messiah to resolve this tension.
 They postulated two Messiahs, one to suffer and the other to reign.
-However, the truth is the Messiah was to come at two different times.
+However, the truth is that the Messiah was to come at two different times.

-The “sufferings of Christ” is one of the greatest themes in the Bible (1 Peter 2:20,21; 3:18; 4:1,12,13; Acts 1:3).
+The “sufferings of Christ” is one of the greatest themes in the Bible (1 Pet.
+2:20,21; 3:18; 4:1,12,13; Acts 1:3).
 The sinless, stainless, spotless Son of God was made sin for us.
 He took our suffering on the cross.
-He took our hell that we might have His heaven.
+He took our hell that we might have his heaven.

-The reason Jesus came to Earth in a physical body was to die for our sins.
-Every person must come to grips with this truth.
+The reason Jesus came to this earth in a physical body is to die for our sins with that body.
+Every person must come to grips with that truth for themselves.
 Have you claimed Christ’s death as your guarantee to enter heaven?
-His death for our sin is the only ticket to enter God’s presence.
+His death for our sins is the only ticket to enter God’s presence.
 Why not make that decision for yourself right now?